 “Gusts up to 70mph were recorded overnight on top of Cuyamaca Peak.”
 My hood.
 Roofs were blown off barns, barns were blown over, cattle were killed by flying debris and I knew I’d gotten off lucky with the escape of a few roof shingles.

 Where I live now, the San Luis Valley, is famous for wind, too, especially in spring.
 Wind here has the great feature of being “visible.”
-Vachel Lindsey’s poem, “Who has seen the wind, neither you nor I, but when the trees bow down their heads, the wind is passing by” could be questioned here.
+Christina Rossetti’s poem, “Who has seen the wind, neither you nor I, but when the trees bow down their heads, the wind is passing by” could be questioned here.
 In March 2015 I got to see an incredible thing.
 The wind was blowing from the east, pushing a wall of dust from the newly ploughed fields across the valley toward my town.
 Dustless wind blowing from the west hit that wall of dust and held it there in a standoff.
 And here it is. 🙂